 One of the methods used to confirm a blown head gasket is checking engine compression.
 In this case, we got 90 psi in several cylinders.
 That’s very low.
 In a healthy engine, you need to get around 150 psi per cylinder.

 A common symptom of a blown head gasket is bubbles in the radiator overflow tank or radiator.
 This is something you can check yourself and doesn’t require any tools.
 Don’t open the radiator cap if the engine is hot.

 A blown head gasket engine can cause coolant to get into the cylinders.
 It will foul the spark plugs, and your car will crank but not start.
-If you can get the car to start by cranking it for a long time (not recommended), the coolant may enter the cylinder ending up coming out of the exhaust as white smoke/steam and, in extreme cases, even liquid.
+If you can get the car to start by cranking it for a long time (not recommended), the coolant may enter the cylinder, coming out of the exhaust as white smoke/steam and, in extreme cases, even liquid.

 Fouled Spark Plugs

 Coolant can get into the cylinders.
 When we removed the spark plugs, we noticed the spark plugs were fouled.
 We dried them and reinstalled the spark plugs back into the engine.
 This was the only way we could get the car to run again.
-If the car was turned off after a while, coolant would reenter the cylinders, and we couldn't start the engine again.
+Coolant would reenter the cylinders if the car was turned off after a while, and we couldn’t start the engine again.